 The general rule of thumb is that you shouldn’t tip a medical doctor or nurse practitioner as this is widely considered unethical and tips are usually rejected in any event.

 This is generally the case when it comes to tipping for botox procedures where generally in the US, the practitioner needs to be medically trained and licensed.

-However, if your treatment is done by an esthetician, who isn’t a trained medical professional, then you can consider tipping.
+However, if your treatment is done by an esthetician, who isn’t a trained medical professional and often carries out treatments like facials, then you can consider tipping.

 If you’re wondering about whether to tip then it’s worth asking the medspa who is performing your micro-needling treatment.
 They will usually tell you and it’s your right to know this information.

 In some states, microneedling can only be done by a trained medical professional, in which case tipping isn’t required.

 In other states, estheticians are allowed to do the treatment but only if the needle is less than 0.3mm.

 So in other words, whether you’ll be expected to tip will depend on the state you’re in and whether that state permits estheticians to do the procedure, and whether an esthetician is performing your treatment when you have it done.

 How Much Do Estheticians Earn?

 A key factor when deciding to tip is the salary of the professional in question.